What is Grooming?

 - Favouritism: The offender treats the child as an adult; treating them differently and making them feel like a unique friend, making the child feel more special than others.

-- Gaining the trust of the child’s carer/s: Careful to be ‘seen’ as a close, caring and reliable relative or friend of the family.
+- Gaining the trust of the child’s parents or carer/s: Careful to be ‘seen’ as a close, caring and reliable relative or friend of the family.

 - Isolation (from family, friends): To ensure secrecy and lessen chances of disclosure or belief.